 If the dentist suspects a tooth inside the tooth, he will recommend an X-ray to evaluate the level of structural damage caused by the condition.
 There are several treatment options, which depend on the level of damage.
 The worst case scenario is tooth extraction.
 Patients are also prescribed pain medication if the gums get inflamed due to the condition.

 It is not a medical necessity to correct peg teeth, but many people do not feel good about them, being quite self-conscious when smiling.
 If that is the case with you, you should consider having them corrected.
-The procedures are not complicated or expensive, and they will affect your self-confidence in a significant way.
-There are two main methods dentists use when fixing peg teeth (laterals): dental (cosmetic) bonding and porcelain veneers.
+The procedures are not complicated or expensive, and they will improve your self-confidence in a significant way.
+The most common solutions for peg lateral teeth include resins (dental bonding), veneers, crowns, and implants.

-Both options give excellent results, but your dentist will recommend a better one for your particular case.
+Your dentist will recommend the best one for your particular case.
 Dental bonding is quicker, cheaper and completely painless.
 The composite that matches the colour of your teeth is applied to the peg tooth and shaped to look like your other, normal lateral.
 Veneers are thin coverings of the tooth’s front surface, and they are a more permanent solution.
 The tooth is first shaped with a drill, and temporary and permanent veneers are placed on the tooth.